localstack/snowflake-docs/content/en/getting-started/installation/index.md

 title: "Installation"
 linkTitle: "Installation"
 weight: 1
-description: Basic installation guide to get started with the LocalStack Snowflake emulator
+description: Basic installation guide to get started with LocalStack for Snowflake
 ---

 ## Introduction

-You can set up the LocalStack Snowflake emulator by utilizing LocalStack's Extension mechanism.
-There are two methods for installing the LocalStack Snowflake emulator:
+You can set up the Snowflake emulator by utilizing LocalStack's Extension mechanism.
+There are two methods for installing the Snowflake emulator:

 - [Snowflake Docker image](https://hub.docker.com/r/localstack/snowflake)
 - [LocalStack Extension mechanism](https://docs.localstack.cloud/user-guide/extensions/)

 {{<alert type="info">}}
-Before starting, ensure you have a valid `LOCALSTACK_AUTH_TOKEN` to access the LocalStack Snowflake emulator.
+Before starting, ensure you have a valid `LOCALSTACK_AUTH_TOKEN` to access the Snowflake emulator.
 Refer to the [Auth Token guide](https://docs.localstack.cloud/getting-started/auth-token/) to obtain your Auth Token and specify it in the `LOCALSTACK_AUTH_TOKEN` environment variable.
 {{</alert>}}

 ## Snowflake Docker image

-You can use the Snowflake Docker image to run the LocalStack Snowflake emulator.
+You can use the Snowflake Docker image to run the Snowflake emulator.
 The Snowflake Docker image is available on the [LocalStack Docker Hub](https://hub.docker.com/r/localstack/snowflake).
 To pull the Snowflake Docker image, execute the following command:

 {{< command >}}
 $ docker pull localstack/snowflake